scionproto/scion/doc/dev/setup.rst

 #.
 Decide which implementation of sqlite you want to use:

    - `mattn`: A cgo implementation.
-It is well established but can makes go executables dependent on a minimum glibc version.
+It is well established but makes go executables dependent on a minimum glibc version.
    - `modernc`: A pure go implementation.
 It does not cause glibc version issues but is less common. modernc is currently recommended due to